GameFinder21/GameFinderMain/README.md

 ## Overview
 ### Description
-Allow users to discover new games and keep track of their current inventory.  (to be edited)
+Allow users to discover new games and keep track of their current inventory.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
-- **Category:** Social networking / game  (to be edited)
+- **Category:** Social networking / game
-- **Mobile:** This app was developed for mobile phones  (to be edited)
+- **Mobile:** This app was developed for mobile phones
-- **Story:** Show newly released games and promote games better suited to the user (to be edited)
+- **Story:** Show newly released games and promote games better suited to the user
-- **Market:** People interested in games  (to be edited)
+- **Market:** People interested in games
 - **Habit:** This app could be used as often or unoften as the user wanted depending on how intereted they are in the current gaming market.
-- **Scope:** At first we would show the newly released game to the user, and then with time as the user likes games/adds to their invenotry we can promote games better suited to their taste.(to be edited)
+- **Scope:** At first we would show the newly released game to the user, and then with time as the user likes games/adds to their invenotry we can promote games better suited to their taste.

-## Product Spec. (to be edited)
+## Product Spec.

 ### 1. User Stories (Required and Optional)